-- Programmes and projects which focus on building resilience in Pacific communities, culturesand environments. - Using innovative community based and culturally grounded natural solutions. - Implementing conservation activities using the approaches and principles of ecosystem based management and adaptation and employing the knowledge of local communities and people. - Ensuring activities build adaptive capacity of communities and ecosystems. - Ensuring activities develop and use learning networks, best available information, traditional ecological knowledge and other appropriate tools. - Retaining, safeguarding and using traditional and cultural knowledge in support of community resilience.
+- Programmes projects which focus on building resilience in Pacific communities and environments - using innovative community based natural solutions - Implementing conservation activities using the approaches and principles of ecosystem based management and adaptation - Ensuring activities build adaptive capacity of communities and ecosystems - Ensuring activities develop and use learning networks, best available information and other appropriate tools - Retaining, safeguarding and using traditional and cultural knowledge in support of community resilience

-Part 2: Targets
+Part 2 Targets

-Without agreed targets, measurement of progress against the objectives has been difficult in the past and mainly anecdotal.
-To help overcome this and improve the accountability of the Framework, the 2020 Aichi Biodiversity Targets of the Convention on Biodiversity have been adopted as the basis for indicators for the Framework.
-As the agreed global targets for biodiversity conservation and protected areas by all Parties to the CBD, the 2020 Aichi Biodiversity Targets are also the overarching conservation targets for Pacific islands.
-The Aichi targets are already being included in the revisions of Pacific island NBSAP's, which will guide the conservation priorities of Pacific islands in the six years to 2020.
+Without agreed to targets, past measurement of progress against the objectives has been difficult in the past and mainly anecdotal.
+To help overcome this and improve the accountability of the Guiding Framework, the Aichi 2020 Targets of the Convention on Biodiversity have been adopted.
+As the agreed global targets for biodiversity conservation and protected areas by all Parties to the CBD they ate also the overarching targets of the Pacific Island countries.
+The Aichi targets are being included in the revisions of Pacific Island Countries and Territories NBSAP's.
+As such they will influence the conservation priorities of the countries and territories in the six years to 2020.

-All 20 Aichi Biodiversity Targets are applicable to the goals and objectives of the Framework.
-Table 1 below seeks to correlate the Aichi Biodiversity Targets to the goals and objectives of the Framework as a basis for identifying appropriate Framework Targets.
-Appendix 1 presents the Framework Objectives against the Aichi Biodiversity Targets.
+There are 20 Aichi Targets and all are applicable to the nature conservation and protected area Goals and Objectives of the Guiding Framework.
+Table 1 below seeks to correlate the Aichi Goals and Targets to the Goals and Objectives of the Action Strategy as a basis for identifying appropriate Action Strategy Targets